JacobNoahGlik/GradeAssistant_PoC/README.md

          11. mistralai/mistral-7b-instruct-v0.2
          12. mistralai/mistral-7b-v0.1
          13. mistralai/mixtral-8x7b-instruct-v0.1
-      2. Model option is set in the `auto_grader_ai.py` file in the `ai` class, in the `generate_response` static method as the first parameter of the `replicate.stream()` function.
-Change it to any other model if you'd like.
+      2. The model option is set in the `auto_grader_ai.py` file in the `ai` class, in the `generate_response` static method as the first parameter of the `replicate.stream()` function.
+You can change it to any other model if you'd like.
    2. Once you have an API token from [replicate's token section on their website](https://replicate.com/account/api-tokens): copy the token and run the following in a Python-enabled terminal.
       1. `python3 update.py`
       2. `update_token`